 The Tableau ZN is one of the Number Functions that will return the original expression or values if the cell is not null; Otherwise, it returns Zero.
-In simple English, the ZN function replaces the NULL values with 0 and prints the Not NULL values as it is.
+In simple English, the ZN function replaces the NULL values with 0 and prints the Not NULL values as they are.

 Remember, this Tableau ZN function only works for NULL values but not for the non-empty cell.
 It returns the blank or empty cell for No data.
 So, always use this function to replace NULLS with Zeros.

-The Syntax of the Tableau ZN function is as shown below.
+The Syntax of the Tableau ZN function is shown below.

 ZN([Column_Name or <expression>])